Rat Is Dead (Rage)

 "Rat Is Dead (Rage)" is a song from Brazilian band CSS.

 It was released on April 28, 2008, as the first single from their second album, Donkey.
 The song was made available as a free download on the band's official website on April 28, 2008.
 Adriano Cintra has said that this song, together with "Give Up", are the rockiest songs on the album.
-He also said that "Rat Is Dead (Rage)" is almost grunge.
+The song was later featured on the soundtrack of the 2008 video game Midnight Club: Los Angeles.

 Music video

 A music video for the song was directed by Nima Nourizadeh.
 The video consists of the band playing the song in one continuous take.
 It can be seen on YouTube.